 Corrosion is the most common cause of product failure.
-Understanding how metal corrosion occurs and how to prevent it from occurring is critical to designing products that function as required over their entire life.
+Understanding how corrosion occurs and how to prevent it from occurring is critical to designing products that function as required over their entire life.
 You should take this course if you make design decisions involving metal corrosion or need to be able to identify specific corrosion mechanisms when corrosion occurs.

 - Metallurgical and mechanical design factors that influence corrosion rate